-In 2016, we announced our FIDO® Suite of software products for biometric authentication on mobile devices.
-FIDOSuite is a family of products that are certified by the FIDO Alliance and are interoperable with other

-FIDO-certified products.
-Our FIDOSuite includes: i) Aware FIDO® Face Authenticator; ii) Aware FIDO® Client; and iii) Aware FIDO® Server.
+FIDO® Suite is a family of products that are certified by the FIDO Alliance and are interoperable with other FIDO-certified products.
+Our FIDO Suite includes: i) Aware FIDO® Face Authenticator; ii) Aware FIDO® Client; and iii) Aware FIDO® Server.
 These products are available for Android and iOS devices and enable the functionality described below.